NHSDigital/dtos-service-insights/compose-readme.md

 ## Update submodules (dotnesh-mesh-client)

 1. **Update git submodules**
    The `src/Shared/dotnet-mesh-client` folder needs to be populated if you just cloned the repository.
-   Run this command in the root of the repository, you only need to do this once.
+Run this command in the root of the repository (you only need to do this once).
 Afterward, the `src/Shared/dotnet-mesh-client` will be populated.

    ```bash
    git submodule update --init --recursive